Summary of Significant Accounting Policies

 Derivative Financial Instruments

+Revenue is generated from security alarm monitoring and related services provided by the Company and its subsidiaries.
 Revenue related to alarm monitoring services is recognized ratably over the life of the contract.
 Revenue related to maintenance and other services is recognized as the services are rendered.
 Deferred revenue includes payments for monitoring services to be provided in future periods.
+Additionally, equipment sales are recognized as the equipment is shipped to the customer.

 The Company accounts for income taxes under FASB ASC Topic 740, Income Taxes ("FASB ASC Topic 740"), which prescribes an asset and liability approach that requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been recognized in the Company's consolidated financial statements or tax returns.
 In estimating future tax consequences, the Company generally considers all expected future events other than proposed changes in the tax law or rates.
 Valuation allowances are established when necessary to reduce deferred tax assets to the amount expected to be realized.
 Income tax expense is the tax payable or refundable for the period plus or minus the change during the period in deferred tax assets and liabilities.